-Are you looking for a bit of kids craft inspiration to keep little ones busy on a rainy afternoon?
-Then why not try making a great Soap Bubble Print Monster Mask?
-This is a great kids craft project that children of all ages can get stuck into and really let their imaginations run wild (and will keep them amused for hours!)
-Just have a look at our step-by-step monster mask instructions below.
+Are you looking for some fun, new bubble activities?
+Or a bit of bubble craft inspiration to keep little ones busy on a rainy afternoon?
+Then you will love this Soap Bubble Print Monster Mask Craft!
+This is a great kids craft project that children of all ages can get stuck into and really let their imaginations run wild.
+It will keep them amused for hours!
+Just have a look at our step-by-step bubble print monster mask instructions below.

 You will need: